Summary of project

 There really isn’t too much to say.
 Potential threats now are weeds dominating the bare ground, slugs munching on the seeds or anything that germinates.
 Frosts could be an issue but are unlikely.

 One threat we face that most people will not have to worry about is flooding.
 We’ve recently had an issue with flooding following a small housing development opposite the end of our garden.
-We will write an article about this once we know its at least being investigated.
+We will add information regarding this flooding to our garden information page in due course.